aijazafzaal/Azure-Datafactory-Pipeline/README.md

-Data from S3 buckets is moved to Azure Blob Storage by using <b> Azure Data Factory Pipeline</b> and mounted on Azure Databricks.
+Data from S3 buckets is moved to Azure Blob Storage by using <b> Azure Data Factory Pipeline</b> and mounted on <b>Azure Databricks</b>.
 The file is converted into a table in Databricks and analysis is performed using SparkSQL.